Freeway sign, Southern California

-The goal of green organizing is to minimize the environmental impact and personal carbon footprints in everyday life, and to reduce plastic, chemical, petrochemical and toxin use.
-To do so reduces low-level toxins in the home as well as toxic manufacturing waste.
-We are exposed to 1000s of chemicals yearly.
-The concept “Use once, throw away” has spread around the world.
-Unfortunately, many, and our next-gens have never known anything other.
+The goal of green or eco-friendly organizing is to minimize one's personal environmental impact and carbon footprint in daily life, and likewise reduce plastic, chemical, petrochemical and toxin use.
+To do so reduces trace chemicals in the home, and societal toxic manufacturing waste.
+We are exposed to multi-1000s of chemicals, with uncharacterized effects; babies are born with chemicals in their bodies.
+The concept of “Use once, throw away” has spread worldwide, and our next gens have never known anything else.
 Going green can proceed gradually as one becomes more knowledgeable.
 It does not require a bunch of immediate changes.
-The information below is not meant to be comprehensive, but several links are available.
+The information below is not meant to be comprehensive, but several links are provided.

 Green cleaning products are biodegradable.
 Labels focus on ingredients rather than the brand name.
-Some larger manufacturers “greenwash” their products by making environmental claims, but can include toxic ingredients.
-(Google any chemical you can’t pronounce on your cell).
-Green products are now seen in many grocery chains and big box stores such as Target or WalMart.
-These cleaners are slightly more expensive, but don’t need frequent purchase.
+Some larger manufacturers “greenwash” their products by making environmental claims, but can include toxic ingredients. (if you can’t pronounce it, avoid it).
+Green cleaners are now seen in many grocery chains and big box stores such as Target or WalMart.
+They are slightly more expensive, but don’t require frequent purchase.
+1/3 vinegar + 2/3 water is a powerful cleaner that cuts through grime, such as baseboards or air pollution deposits.
+Not for granite, marble, porous surfaces or wood.
+Test item to be cleaned carefully before using.
+Some plastics can be damaged.

 PRESCRIPTION AND OVER THE COUNTER DRUGS

-Water is a precious resource, and as a society, we have been profligate in its use.
-Water shortages, pollution, and contamination are common and you're serious worldwide problems.
-Some areas lack potable water, and persons are restricted to 1 gallon per day for all use.
-Here, costs are rising for water and wastewater disposal.
+Water is a precious resource.
+As a society, we have been profligate in its use.
+Water shortages, pollution, and contamination are serious worldwide problems.
+Many areas lack potable water.
+In others, persons are restricted to 1 gallon per day for all use.
+Here, costs for water and wastewater disposal are rising.
 The largest personal impact on water use is achieved at the faucet level.
-Use lower water pressure, and turn off between uses.
-Leaky faucets lose gallons of water and usually only require a gasket to repair.
-Dual flush valves for the commode, with quick (1/2) and full flush positions can save significant water.
-Most modern toilets can be retrofitted.
+Use lower water pressure, shorter showers, and turn off in between rinses.
+Leaky faucets can lose gallons of water a day and usually only require a gasket to repair.
+Dual flush valves for the commode, with quick (1/2) and full flush positions, can save significant water.

 Beware of free sewage sludge.
-It is not eco-friendly; rather, it is laced with toxic elements poured down the drain, including heavy metals that leach into garden crops; sludge can also contain weed or poison ivy seeds.
+It is not eco-friendly; but rather, laced with toxic elements poured down the drain, including heavy metals that leach into garden crops.
+It can also contain weed or poison ivy seeds.

 GREEN USE OF CLOTHING

-Textile manufacture and garment production are resource intensive and toxin-generating processes and worldwide, are a major source of industrial pollution.
-All synthetic fabrics are petroleum- based.
+Textile manufacture and garment production are resource intensive and toxin-generating processes.
+Worldwide, it comprises 25% of industrial pollution.
+Synthetic fabrics are petroleum-based.
+When washed, they release plastic microparticles into the waste water; these are now concentrating at the deepest ocean floors.
 With cheap manufacturing costs, clothes are worn briefly in a “Buy- Wear-Discard” cycle.
-The increase in low-quality fast fashion means the volume of re-wearable post-consumer garments is shrinking; the non-re-wearable portion is exponentially rising.
-Good quality garments cost more, but often are natural fibers that breath, are cool in the summer, or warm in the winter.
-With proper care, they can be maintained in good condition for a long time.
+Good quality garments cost more, but often are of natural fibers that breath, and are cool in the summer or warm in the winter.
+With proper care, they can be maintained in good condition for years.
+Note, Rayon is a mix of flax and synthetic fibers, requiring chemical use.
+Tencel is the fabric derived from flax.

 Clothing and accessories have long been “Re-used” through donation, hand-me-down, or purchases at thrifts or re-sellers.
-Consider wearing vintage clothes.
-In the EU, unwearable donated clothing and fabrics are broken down and “thread-cycled,” both down-cycled into other products, such as insulation, carpet; and closed-loop into recycled fabric.
-Thread-cycling is starting to catch on out West.
-[1,2]
+Consider wearing the natural fabric BoHo look or unique vintage clothes.
+In the EU, unwearable donated clothing and fabrics are broken down and “thread-" or "fabric recycling, inclusive of down-cycling into other products, such as insulation, carpet; or closed-loop into recycled fabrics such as denim.
+Central Virginia GoodWill has a thread-cycling program here in RVA.

 HAND SANITIZERS AND ANTI-BACTERIAL SOAPS— STAY AWAY

 These chemical mixtures kill bacteria on contact.
-However, those infections spread via hand contact are caused by viruses, which are unaffected by sanitizers.
-These products kill the “easy” bacteria, and help create more resistant ones.
+However, the infections spread by hand contact are caused by viruses that are unaffected by sanitizers.
+These products kill the “easy” bacteria, but help create more resistant ones.
 Normal skin bacteria, “good germs,” have built-in antimicrobial activity that kills harmful “bad germs,” such as Staph.
-Furthermore, sanitizer ingestion is a common reason for calls to Poison Control Centers.
+Furthermore, sanitizer ingestion is a common reason for calls to Poison Control Centers due to being 120 proof alcohol.

-Over-sanitized environments interfere with critical immune system development in babies and children.
-This is referred to as the “cleanliness hypothesis.”
+Over-sanitized environments interfere with critical immune system development in babies and children, ages at which the immune system should be learning to recognize and fight foreign invaders.
 So the immune system turns inward instead of outward.
-This is thought to be a major contributor to increased asthma, allergy and autoimmune disease rates.
+This is referred to as the “cleanliness " or "hygiene hypothesis," and is thought to be a major contributor to increased asthma, allergy and autoimmune disease rates.
 Natural exposure to bacteria allows the immune system to develop normally.

 The FDA recently banned 19 chemicals found in antibacterial soaps, saying they are useless, and might cause harm.
-Germs hate soap, and soap with water is a superior cleanser. $178 billion is wasted each year on sanitizers alone.
+Germs hate soap, so washing with soap with water for 20 seconds is superior. $178 billion is wasted each year on sanitizers.
 Don’t waste your own money.
+DO use those provided at hospitals and nursing homes.
+Wear clean clothes there, and wash the clothes after you return home to avoid contamination and community contamination.

 GREEN USE OF FURNITURE